WallyS02/Kubernetes-DevOps-Essentials/README.md

           storage: <storage_size>
 ```
 ## Horizontal Pod Autoscalers
-Horizontal Pod Autoscalers \(HPA\) are resources that automaticly scales number of replica pods in Deployment, Replica Set or Stateful Set resources.
+Horizontal Pod Autoscalers \(HPA\) are resources that automatically scales number of replica pods in Deployment, Replica Set or Stateful Set resources.
 HPA monitors metrics \(e.g. CPU or memory usage\) to scale number of pod replicas up or down.
 Metrics are collected by Metrics Server or other source of collected metrics \(like Prometheus\).
 Other sources of metrics require adapter to put them in use with cluster.

 The spec section of HPA manifest consists of:
 * **scaleTargetRef** - specifies scaled resource